ThomasMACHINE/PennyWise/README.md

 ## Members of the group:
  - Susanne Skjold Edvardsen
- - Thomas
+ - Thomas Vincent Lien
- - Fredrik
+ - Fredrik Lønnemo
- - Ole
+ - Ole Anders Hvalsmarken

 ## Resources:
  - Background materials such as mountains and trees were fetched from:
  - 2D Animations were made by: Susanne
- - 3D Models (Dragon and Npcs) were made by Susanne.
+ - 3D Models (Dragon and Npcs) were made by Susanne
  - 3D animations of models were made by Thomas
  - Music was created for the game by extern: Birger Wessel Audio (Link to their youtube channel: https://www.youtube.com/channel/UCgvNONj7uLkhVaEoIFIzDRQ)